-Course Carres Name Contact Hours Credits Assigned Code Course Name Teaching T H Pract Tut Total TH Pract Tut Total Engineering Mathematics I Scheme 3 1 2 - 5 3 1 - 4 IT 101 Examination Scheme Interi Internal Assessment End Sem Exam Term Dun of Orral Total IT 101 IA1 IA2 Avg TH Hrs Work Work Pract Oral Marks 40 40 40 60 2 25 - - 125
+Course Course Norre ( Contact H ours Credits Assigned Code Course Name Teaching T H Pract Tut Total ТН Pract Tut Total Scheme 3 2 - 5 3 1 - 4 IT 101 Engineering Internal Assessment End Sem Exam Term Duest Oral Total IT 101 Mathematics I Oral Marks 40 40 40 60 2 25 - 125

-- 1. To develop the basic Mathematical skills of engineering students that are imperative for effective understanding of complex numbers in engineering subjects. - 2.
+- 1. Course Objectives: The course is aimed: - 1.
+To develop the basic Mathematical skills of engineering students that are imperative for effective understanding of complex numbers in engineering subjects. - 2.
 To acquaint students with the hyperbolic, logarithmic functions and Logic. - 3.
-To understand differentiation and expansions of functions which will serve as basic tools for specialized studies in many fields of engineering and technology. - 4.
+To understand differentiation and expansions of functions .which will serve as basic tools for specialized studies in many fields of engineering and technology. - 4.
 To learn the partial differentiation techniques and its applications used in engineering problems. - 5.
 To learn the applications of Matrices useful in engineering. - 6.
-To provide hands on experience using SCILAB software to handle Mathematical modelling.

-- 1. Apply the basic concept of complex numbers and use it to solve problems in engineering. - 2.
+To provide hands on experience using SCILAB software to handle Mathematical modelling. - 2.
+Course Outcomes: On successful completion of course learner/student will be able to: - 1.
+Apply the basic concept of complex numbers and use it to solve problems in engineering. - 2.
 Apply the basic concept of Hyperbolic, logarithmic functions and Logic in engineering problems. - 3.
 Apply the concept of expansion of functions, successive differentiation and vector differentiation in optimization problems. - 4.
 Use the basic concepts of partial differentiation in finding the Maxima and Minima required in engineering problems. - 5.
 Use the concept of matrices in solving the system of equations used in many areas of research.. - 6.
 Apply the concept of numerical Methods for solving the engineering problems with the help of SCILAB software.